GEOLYTIX/xyz/eleventy/workspace/templates.md

 Available templates may be examined with [api/workspace](/xyz/docs/develop/api/workspace/) methods.

+## Application Views / Reports

+Reports are application views which must be defined as templates.
+Detailed information in regards to application views and scripts are in the developer documention.

 Defining a template with the same key will overwrite a default template.

 For example; The default MAPP Desktop view template can be set by defining a view template with the key `_desktop`.